RootLearning/CP-Automation/CPautomation.md

 Those Steps for creating a folders for CP.

+*  Those Steps for creating a folder for CP.

-*  Using System.IO For creating a Script for Automation Tool.
+*  Using System.
+IO For creating a Script for Automation Tool.

-* System.Io.DirectoryInfo:
+*  System.IO.DirectoryInfo:
-            This is using for creating ,moving through Directories and subDirectories.
+            This is using for creating, moving through Directories and subDirectories.

 *  System.IO.StreamReader :

-            Using a streamreader that reads a character from a byte stream in a particular encoding.
+            1. Using a stream reader that reads a character from a byte stream in a particular encoding.
-            Rules for using this System.Io .If you didn't close the reader the reader didn't work.
+            2. Rules for using this System.Io.If you didn't close the reader didn't work.

 *  System.IO.StreeamWriter :

-            Using a streamwriter that write a character from a particular ecoding.
+            1. Using a stream writer that writes a character from a particular encoding.
-            Rules for using this System.Io .If you didn't close the writer the writer didn't work.
+            2. Rules for using this System.Io.If you didn't close the writer didn't work.

 *  Directory.CreateDirectory(path)

-            Using this to create a new directories and subdirectories in specified path.
+            Using this to create new directories and subdirectories in the specified path.

- Using this combination to creating a script for Competitive Programming.
+ ### Using this combination to creating a script for Competitive Programming.